Harshchourasiya/Resume_backend/Readme.md

+# This Project is Off Limit for Now, You can contribute on Frontend from [here](https://github.com/Harshchourasiya/resume_frontend).

 # Animre - *An*alyze , *im*prove , *re*peat

 ***An***alyze , ***Im***prove , ***Re***peat in short - **Animre** is a website that will help you to **Analyze your resume** and helps you to **improve** according to the response that you are getting from the **recruiter that are visiting your resume.**